 - Once integrated, keep these third-party integrations and hosting providers up to date and safely store their credentials to take advantage of the most current security practices.

-- Immediately deactivate any API keys associated with third-party applications that are no longer in use.
+- Immediately deactivate any API keys associated with third-party applications that are no longer in active use.

 Please contact support with any questions about EasyPost account security best practices.